This English post was published on August 10, 2020. It contains 237 words and should take no more than 2 minutes to read.

 Things I like most about this change:

-License: Unless stated otherwise, all published content is licensed under the CC BY 4.0.
+License: Unless otherwise stated, all content on this website is licensed under CC BY 4.0.

 Contact: Feel free to drop me an e-mail to jimrich@jimrich.sk if you have any questions or comments.

-Technology: This website lives in its own git repository and breaths thanks to Hugo static site generator.
+Technology: This website is maintained in its own Git repository and brought to life by the Hugo static site generator.